 In the Slavonic translation it is said: "everlasting joy will overtake them."
 That's more vivid, right?
 It will catch up with them, everlasting joy will suddenly pounce upon them, and sorrow and sickness will depart.

 So, this eternal Kingdom will be given by the Holy Spirit.
-Therefore, there is an interesting interpretation of the words "Your kingdom come" (Gospel of Luke: 11; 2).
+Therefore, there is an interesting interpretation of the words "Your kingdom come" (Luke 11:2).
 There is an ancient version of this text, which existed back in the second century in the Gospel of Luke: "May Your Holy Spirit come upon us."
 The Holy Spirit is the Source of the Kingdom.
 He introduces us into the Kingdom.
 The Holy Spirit will reveal His Kingdom in people.
 And people will be gods, deified by Him.
 This is said in the Second Epistle of the Apostle Peter, chapter 1, from verse 3 to verse 11:

 That is, people will become partakers of the Divine nature.
 That very deification, about which the Church Fathers speak.
 People will become gods.
-As it is said in Scripture: "I said, 'You are gods, and all of you are sons of the Most High.'"
-(Ps.: 81; 6).
-Psalm 81, there it says that God takes His stand in the assembly of the gods, He judges in the midst of the gods.
+As it is said in Scripture: "I said, 'You are gods, And all of you are children of the Most High'" (Psalm 82:6).
+Psalm 82, there it says that God takes His stand in the assembly of the gods, He judges in the midst of the gods.

 You see, by the way, a ladder, right?
 The biblical ladder of virtues.